Nashville-Public-Library/talklib/README.md

 ---
 ### Local Example

-For a show whose files we already have downloaded, here is an example script:
+"Local" shows are shows whose files we already have downloaded ahead of time.

+The minimum attributes you must set are: `show`, `show_filename`, `is_local`, and `local_file`.

+Here is an example script:

 ````
 from talklib.show import TLShow